How Reddit Became Google's Solution to the Search Quality Crisis

 Why is Site Reputation Abuse Different?

 The only similarity between Reddit and sites impacted by reputation abuse is their visibility in search results.
-But the reasons for that visibility couldn’t be more different.
+But the reason for that visibility is completely different.

 Closing Thoughts